danluu/dump/fuzz/README.md

  in searchindex at string.jl:307
 ~~~

-`sprandn` with bad args can take an arbitrary long time before erroring out.
+`sprandn` with bad args can take an arbitraily long time before erroring out.

 `displayable` psuedo-randomly hangs.

 `peakflops` segfaults.
-After halway, this is a weirdly hard to reproduce segfault on a multiply.
+This looks like it might be an openblas threading bug.

 deprecated syntax warning shows up with non-sensical line number and sometimes non-sensical source file.